Optimal First-Order Algorithms as a Function of Inequalities: ORC-F (Optimized randomized coordinate updates - function value)

 and dividing this optimized value with $2L$ gives the optimized value of \eqref{eqn::ORC-F-hij-wkdual}.
 Using Schur complement \citep{golub1996matrix}, (we already know $0\leq\lambda_N \leq 1$ by \eqref{eqn::ORC-F-constlinear}) \eqref{eqn::ORC-F-hij-wkdual-2} can be converted to the problem as

 So far we simplified SDP.
-We will have three step: finding variables that makes \eqref{eqn::ORC-F-final-matrix}'s left hand side zero, showing that the solution from first step satisfies Karuch-Kuhn-Tucker (KKT) condition, and finally showing that obtained algorithm is equivalent to ORC-F$_\flat$.
+We will have three steps: finding variables that make \eqref{eqn::ORC-F-final-matrix}'s left hand side zero, showing that the solution from the first step satisfies Karuch-Kuhn-Tucker (KKT) condition, and finally showing that obtained algorithm is equivalent to ORC-F$_\flat$.